CenkerAkan/CodingChallenge/README.md

 ## Create an endpoint which returns the number of each occurrence of domain names in the database - i.e. (“gmail.com”, “outlook.com”, “hotmail.com”) pay attention to the time complexity of your implementation
-### I used a ahshmap to count the different domains.
+### I used a hashmap to count the different domains.
 Here is the request information of the endpoint:
 ### Count Domains
 ### GET http://localhost:8080/domainCounts